isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-06-08-improving-your-social-media-game.md

 <h5>2. <a href="https://www.falcon.io/insights-hub/topics/social-media-strategy/21-tips-increase-instagram-engagement/amp/?amp_js_v=0.1&usqp=mq331AQFKAGwASA%3D#1">23 Ways to Easily Increase Instagram Engagement in 2020</a><br/>
 <i>Adam Phillips.</i> Published on falcon.io, on February 2020.</h5>
-<p>Instagram is currently very popular and is a great way to reach out for personal or commercial reasons.
-Learn the best ways to attract viewers.</p>
+<p>Instagram is a very popular social media platform.
+Learn useful ways to increase engagement such as posting consistently and having a visually consistent feed to attract followers to your page.</p>

 <h4>eBooks</h4>
 <h5>Influencer Marketing for Brands: What YouTube and Instagram Can Teach You About the Future of Digital Advertising</h5>